 Photos

-17 Photos
+17 Results

 Per Page:

-A view of the Wadi Rum, the largest wadi or valley in Jordan.
+A view of the Wadi Rum, the largest wadi, or valley, in Jordan.

-Sunset over the Dead Sea.
+Sunset over the Dead Sea in Jordan.

-Aerial view of Amman.
+Aerial view of Amman, Jordan.

 The Jordan Museum is located in the Ras al-‘Ayn area of Amman.
 The museum’s 10,000 sq m (108,000 sq ft) building covers 1.5 million years of Jordanian history and archaeology, starting from the Paleolithic (Old Stone Age) to the present and even projecting into the future.
-Using over 2,000 artifacts, graphics, and specially designed materials, the exhibits explore Jordan’s history through nine major themes: the environment, food production and processing, visual art and architecture, cultural exchange and trade, politics and the military, communication and writing, industry, religion, and daily domestic life in Jordan throughout the ages.
-Besides its exhibitions, the Jordan Museum also serves as a research center.

 Previous PagePage 01 of 02Next Page